 As arranged on the Icebike mailing list, I volunteered to perform hardness tests on a few studs from winter bicycling tires.
 Several others agreed to send samples of studs and shortly I received studs from 3 different studded tires: Nokian, IRC, and Nashbar, to measure their hardness.

-At last I have the stud hardness test results!
-The following is my report.
+At last, I have the stud hardness test results!
+Here is my report:

 In a hardness test, a small indenter (in this case made of diamond) is pressed into the surface of a metal sample with a known force.
 The result is a small impression, and the size of the impression is an indication of hardness.
 The smaller the impression, the harder the material.

 To measure the hardness, the sample must be properly prepared.
-Standard metallographic technique is to embed the sample in a plastic “mount” which allows the technician to hold the sample in proper alignment for preparation.
+The standard metallographic technique is to embed the sample in a plastic “mount” which allows the technician to hold the sample in proper alignment for preparation.
 In this case, the studs were laid on their side in the mount.
-The face of the mount was ground down, and in the process the studs themselves were partially ground away.
+The face of the mount was ground down, and in the process, the studs themselves were partially ground away.

 Here is an image of the prepared mount with the ground and polished studs showing their cross sections.